On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

-\textbf{Agents} are individual objects that perform behaviors to archive goals\cite{van2001goal}.
-In our goal model, agents are represented as yellow hexagons, and they represent for components in an MSA System that execute system behaviors decomposed from resilience mechanisms.
-Individual components for MSA System operation like monitoring tools or anomaly detectors are typical agents in Resilience Goal Decomposition View.
-Same with assets, textual information of agents includes the agent name and the agent type.
+In MSA Systems, System components like anomaly detectors, monitoring tools are required to execute system behaviors decomposed from resilience mechanisms.
+In our goal model, we used \textbf{agents} in KAOS to represent these components.
+System components are shown as yellow hexagons, and they link to the system behaviors that they are expected to perform with the \textbf{executes} link.
+Same with assets, textual information of system components includes the agent name and the agent type.